Tyler James Williams: Career

 In 2014, Williams starred in Justin Simien's independent film Dear White People as Lionel Higgins, and was cast as the recurring character Noah on the television series The Walking Dead.
 In 2016, Williams played Russ "Monty" Montgomery in the Criminal Minds spin-off Criminal Minds: Beyond Borders.

-In 2017, Williams was diagnosed with Crohn's disease after experiencing symptoms for three years.
+Williams was diagnosed with Crohn's disease in 2017, after experiencing symptoms for three years.
 Since his diagnosis, he has undergone treatment, including multiple surgeries.
-In 2019, Williams was cast as Jake in the movie The Wedding Year, a teen romantic comedy film directed by Robert Luketic and starring Sarah Hyland, Jenna Dewan, Matt Shively, and Anna Camp.
+In 2019, Williams was cast as Jake in The Wedding Year, a teen romantic comedy film directed by Robert Luketic and starring Sarah Hyland, Jenna Dewan, Matt Shively, and Anna Camp.

 In 2020, Williams played the role of Paul in The Argument.
-In 2021, he began playing the role of Gregory Eddie in the ABC Mockumentary sitcom Abbott Elementary.
+In 2021, he began playing the role of Gregory Eddie in the ABC mockumentary sitcom Abbott Elementary.
 At the 74th Primetime Emmy Awards, Williams earned a nomination for Outstanding Supporting Actor in a Comedy Series for the role.